Last updated on May 6th, 2022 at 06:31 am

 One of the best choices of mountain bike helmets you can get is the Troy Lee Designs A3.
 This is a trail helmet that you can use both in light trails and aggressive enduro trails.

 It is priced at $220.
-Its main features are its MIPS protection and 360-degree fit system.
-It also has a retention stabilizer that ensures a perfect fitting on your head.
+The main features of this mountain bike helmet are its MIPS protection and 360-degree fit system.
+This mountain bike helmet also has a retention stabilizer that ensures a perfect fitting on your head, making this one of the best mountain bike helmets on the market.

 16 vents ensure smooth air channeling.
-It’s what you need if you want something that’s light, pleasing to look at, and can keep your head protected.
+It’s what you need if you want something that’s light, pleasing to look at, and can keep your head protected thanks to its EPS foam, thick padding, GoPro camera mount area, and premium helmet’s retention system feature.

 Fox Proframe Vapor

 The Fox Proframe Vapor is a great choice if you are into aggressive enduro riding.
-This is a full-face enduro helmet that is light enough to wear even for hours of riding.
-However, it also protects downhills.
-It’s priced at $260.
+This is a full face mountain bike helmet that is light enough to wear even for hours of riding.

 Troy Lee Designs Stage